dtcenter/ufs-case-studies/docs/source/2020EasterStorm.rst

 Summary and Discussion
 ......................

 The upper-level trough simulated in MRW_GFSv15p2 moves too fast northeastwards compared with GFS analysis, leading to a cold bias over the region east of the trough axis.
 The upper-level trough does not form over the western U.S in MRW_GFSv16beta.
 In GFS.v16.0.10, the synoptic pattern progressiveness still exists, although to a lesser extent.
+That issue is not severe in the results from SRW App 1.0.